gelehasan/Assembly/assembly.md

 The return instruction always follows a leave instruction

 The return instruction will pop the return address off the top of the stack then set the instruction pointer to that address

+## Summerzing

+Think of assembly registers like a bucket used to store information

+- **x86** = 32-bit —> can access up to 4GB of RAM
+- **x64** = 64-bit —> handles much larger data

+Words is just 2 bytes of data

+Double word is 4 bytes of data

+qWord is eight bytes of data

+Stack follows last in first out data structure basically pop and push. here is where local variables and the code is stored